© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sandalholme pottery works is a scheduled monument protected by Historic England under reference 1002348.
 View the official record →

-I cannot provide accurate details about Sandalholme pottery works as I lack established scholarly information about this specific site in the heritage record.
+I do not have reliable established scholarly information about Sandalholme pottery works in Dorset that would allow me to write with appropriate precision about its specific historical significance, physical character, and dating.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002348.

 Sandalholme pottery works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002348.